 Balancing Rocks

-Balancing rocks can be found all over the country, but the ones in Epworth, located at a 20-minute drive from Harare, are the most famous.
-These rocks are the second most popular tourist destination in the country and also find a place in the local currency.
-Apart from offering a unique insight into wonders of nature that somehow seem to defy gravity, these rocks have also been used to explain the importance of development without compromising on the protection and preservation of the fragile Zimbabwean environment.
+Balancing rocks can be found throughout Zimbabwe, but the most famous ones are located in Epworth, just a 20-minute drive from Harare.
+These rocks are the second most visited tourist attraction in the country and even feature on the local currency.
+Not only do they offer a fascinating glimpse into natural wonders that appear to defy the laws of gravity, but they are also used to symbolize the importance of development that respects and preserves Zimbabwe’s delicate environment.

 Bulawayo

-Bulawayo, one of the main commercial and tourist centers of Zimbabwe, is home to the world famous National Museum.
-It is also located close to other travel highlights such as the Khami ruins, and the Rhodes Matopos National Park, known for its humongous granite boulders.
-Colonial era architecture, historic sites, tree-lined avenues, exciting cuisines and great shopping opportunities also make Bulawayo a popular tourist destination.
+Bulawayo, one of Zimbabwe’s key commercial and tourist hubs, is home to the renowned National Museum.
+It’s also conveniently located near other notable attractions such as the Khami Ruins and the Rhodes Matopos National Park, famous for its massive granite boulders.
+The city’s colonial-era architecture, historic landmarks, tree-lined streets, vibrant food scene, and excellent shopping options make it a top destination for visitors.

 The Hwange National Park Safari, previously known as the Wankie National Park, is the largest national park in the country, both in terms of its animal and bird population and in terms of size.
 The Hwange National Park Safari is mostly popular as one of the greatest elephant sanctuaries in Africa as more than 40000 elephants are known to live here.
 Apart from elephant sightings, these safaris also bring you closer to 100 mammal species such as the rhino, leopard and lion.
 Hwange National Park Safari is incredibly accessible and you can choose from day and night game drives or walking safaris.
 Bookmundi recommends you to visit the park between the months of August to October.